Data Recovery in the Case of B Series Appliance Replacement

 The version of a particular backup can be found by checking the filename of the backup.
 By default, BeyondTrust backup file names begin with BeyondTrust followed by the BeyondTrust product release version of the backup, the name of the site which generated the backup, the date on which the backup was downloaded, and the unique ID of the backup file.
 Check the version of the site to which the backup is being uploaded to by viewing the Product Version field on the /login > Status > Information page.

 When attempting to restore backups from an old release version to a newer version of BeyondTrust not listed as the backup's supported upgrade version, unexpected issues and/or data loss can occur.
 When attempting to restore backups from newer versions of BeyondTrust to older, major issues occur.
-This is simply not supported.
-However, as long as the rules concerning release versions are followed, backups can be successfully restored between physical appliances (i.e., B200, B300, and B400) and virtual appliances and between physical appliances of different hardware revisions.
+This is not supported.
+However, as long as the rules concerning release versions are followed, backups can be successfully restored between physical B Series Appliances (i.e., B200, B300, and B400) and PRA Virtual Appliances and between physical B Series Appliances of different hardware revisions.

 Once the restore method is validated, restore the /login site backup by following these steps: